Chenfeng1271/awesome-MNER/README.md

     3 using a empty image to replace all valid images during test only drop 2%

     4 simple loss like contractive loss brings 2% improvement.
 So I think the model heavily focuses on text.

+    5 Applying the same code in different environments even in different GPUs has results with large variance...
 ## <span id="head6"> *Contact Me* </span>

 * Feel free to contact me by email (chenfeng1271@gmail.com)